Chillsmeit/Pop_OS-AppMenu-Dock-ColorChanger/README.md

 # Description

 This bash script allows you to change the background color of the Applications menu in Pop!_OS 22.04.<br>
-*I'm not sure if it works in other versions.*

 Just select a color using the color-picker dialog box and select the opacity using the slider gui.<br>
 The opacity values range from 0 to 10 which in reality goes from 0 to 1.<br>